SAP-samples/teched2022-IN280/exercises/ex4/ex40/readme.md

 The **benefit** of *SAP Cloud ALM* is to get an overview of the **health rating across all monitored Cloud Integration services** or even **across all connected services and systems of your IT landscape**.
 Operation teams benefit from this overview and can concentrate their efforts on the most important tasks and do not have to inspect all local monitoring tools separately.

-*Important*: Health monitoring does not offer any tools to update certificates or queues.
+**Important**: Health monitoring does not offer any tools to update certificates or queues.
 This is only possible in the *keystore monitor* or *manage stores monitor* of Cloud Integration itself.

-### System preparation
+### Prepared system landscpae

 - Several certificates have been uploaded that are partially already expired or will soon expire
 - JMS queues have been created and filled with messages